What is The EVE Group?

 Our Work

-In addition to The Workroom, The EVE Group curates learning experiences and gatherings that deepen connection, leadership, and cultural grounding for educators and school communities.
+In addition to The Workroom, The EVE Group seeks to curate learning experiences and gatherings that deepen connection, leadership, and cultural grounding for educators and school communities.

 Educator Support & Leadership Development

-We create spaces where Black women educators are supported, positioned, and sustained as leaders.
+We are creating spaces where Black women educators are supported, positioned, and sustained as leaders.

 Student Access & Pathway Development

-We expand access, exposure, and opportunity for students across their educational journey.
+We will expand access, exposure, and opportunity for students across their educational journey.

 Family Advocacy & Educational Navigation

-We equip families with tools and resources to navigate educational systems with confidence.
+We commit to equipping families with tools and resources to navigate educational systems with confidence.

 Why join us?